ollipaust/solidjs-typescript-lol-champions-app/README.md

 ## Developing

-Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned the project locally and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash
 npm run dev